BradyMaes1/SOSGame/README.md

 | Project hosting site | GitHub (github.com) |
 | Other decisions if applicable | I make some other decisions found in my brainstorming section below. |

 Sprints 0 and 1 set up these design choices and define User Stories and Acceptance Criteria.
-Documentation of this process can be found in the attached Sprint1 and Sprint2 PDF files.
+Documentation of this process can be found in the attached Sprint0 and Sprint1 PDF files.

 # Sprint 2
 In this sprint, we set up the core logic and UI for the game.
 A user can select between a "simple" or "general" game, but this is purely cosmetic at this point.
 The user can select their board size and to start the game.
 Once they click "start game", the board will update according to the size they selected.
 A user can choose between placing an "S" or "O" and their moves will be reflected on the board in their color (red or blue).
 No win conditions are implemented in this sprint.